 - Eligible high schools must be public or private schools within the state of Illinois.

 - Schools may only submit an application for one high school musical per school year.
 The show must be a qualifying show from The Jimmy Awards® list here (subject to change).

-- Eligible musicals must be performed prior to the musical submission deadline (above).
+- Eligible musicals must be performed prior to the musical submission deadline of April 19, 2020.

 - Schools will provide IHSMTA four complimentary tickets to their production, on the date(s) the IHSMTA chooses, for Broadway In Chicago adjudicators to evaluate the show.